 FOAK and license condition preoperational tests require more detailed level procedure review and review of results discussed in sections 03.03 and 03.05.

-FOAK and license condition preoperational tests require notification to the Director , or designee, during the inspection planning phase.
-Certain FOAK and license condition tests will require staff participation in the inspection preparation and performance.
+FOAK and license condition preoperational tests require notification to the Director of the Office of New Reactors, Division of Construction Inspection and Operational Programs, or designee, during the inspection planning phase.
+Certain FOAK and license condition tests will require Headquarters staff participation in the inspection preparation and performance.

 Develop an inspection plan that identifies the specific aspects that need to be inspected.